rstam/specifications/source/sessions/driver-sessions.rst

 already take a session parameter is to make sure that all commands that are sent to the server are tagged with a session ID.
 This improves the ability of an operations team to monitor (and kill if necessary) long running operations.
-Tagging an operation with a session ID is specially useful if a cluster wide operation needs to be killed.
+Tagging an operation with a session ID is specially useful if a deployment wide operation needs to be killed.

 MongoCollection changes